PW-learning/drawing-program/README.md

 # Simple Drawing program

-## Given shape, radius and color, this program can show you information about the shape you chose (if circle for example: raidus, area, etc) and will draw the shape for you!
+## Given shape, radius/size and color, this program can show you information about the shape you chose (if you chose circle for example: raidus, area, etc) and will draw the shape for you!